 DK Eyewitness Travel Guide Europe – 5 Best Travel Guidebooks Europe

 As children, many of us grew up with great DK books.
-The DK Eyewitness Travel Guide Europe is no exception and is packed full of detailed illustrations and information.
+The DK Eyewitness Travel Guide Europe is no exception and includes detailed illustrations and information.
 It has the classic ‘cut-away’ style illustrations of important buildings and sights, and even floor plans for major museums!
 It includes detailed itineraries and local dining suggestions.
-Some reviews of the book seem to suggest that it is more of an informational history book than a true travel guidebook.
+Some reviews of the book suggest that it is more of a history book than a true travel guidebook.
 Nevertheless, it could come in handy for providing inspiration on where in Europe to visit, and it is a beautiful travel book.
 According to the Amazon rating, this book is the best travel book out of these five.

 Frommer’s Europe – 5 Best Travel Guidebooks Europe

 Arthur Frommer is a prominent American travel writer and the founder of the Frommer’s travel series.
-Many of his guides are aimed at the budget-conscious audience and have been in publication since the 1950s!
-Frommer’s business was sold to several publishers over the years, but he has recently reacquired the rights to guides, and so he has personally edited this guidebook alongside contributions from other experts.
+Many of his guides target the budget-conscious audience and have been in publication since the 1950s!
+Frommer’s business was sold to several publishers over the years, but he has recently reacquired the rights to guides, and so he has personally edited this guidebook alongside additions from other experts.
 This tourist guide book lists the pros and cons for traveling to each country mentioned, listing the major attractions in each city.

 Do you have any travel book recommendations?
 Do you use them pre-trip, during your trip, or not at all?
 Comment below and let us know!